-Hopefully, by now you are getting good at looking at a recipe and knowing whether you can easily and successfully FODMAP IT!™ or not.
-And to top it all off
+Hopefully, by now you are getting good at looking at a recipe and knowing whether you can easily and successfully turn it into a low FODMAP recipe or not.

 Moroccan Lamb Shanks with Pomegranate & Mint

 This gorgeous dish is actually very easy.
 Just read through the directions before starting.
 Perfect company meal.